tedorellana/learning/SAA-C03.md

 # Amazon ROute 53 #
 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
 Route 53 connects user requests to internet applications running on AWS or on-premises.

+## Active-active failover ##

+Use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.

+In active-active failover, all the records that have the same name, the same type (such as A or AAAA), and the same routing policy (such as weighted or latency) are active unless Route 53 considers them unhealthy.
+Route 53 can respond to a DNS query using any healthy record.

+## Active-passive failover ##

+Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.
+When responding to queries, Route 53 includes only the healthy primary resources.
+If all the primary resources are unhealthy, Route 53 begins to include only the healthy secondary resources in response to DNS queries.

 ## multivalue answer routing policy in Route 53 ##
 Allows you to configure multiple values for a DNS record, and Route 53 responds to DNS queries with multiple random values.
 This enables the distribution of traffic randomly among the available EC2 instances.